 General Planning Considerations

-Graduation Requirements: Graduation requirements for each year’s entering class can be found on the Registrar’s page here.
+Graduation Requirements: Graduation requirements for each year’s entering class can be found in the What’s What here.
 In planning their upper-division curriculum, students should consider when they will fulfill these various requirements.
 It is not a good idea to leave a number of them until the last semester, particularly the Capstone writing requirement.

 After the first year, any student may take classes offered at any time during the day or evening and students may change enrollment from full- to part-time and back over the course of their law school careers, providing substantial flexibility in constructing a program.
 Summer school also offerings also provide flexibility.